ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 epistle of John:—* Having many things to
 write unto you, I would not write with paper
 and ink, but I trust to come unto you and speak
 face to face.”
-From the above inte
+From the above inter
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_grahams-illustrated-magazine_1827-01_2_1%2Fsim_grahams-illustrated-magazine_1827-01_2_1_jp2.zip%2Fsim_grahams-illustrated-magazine_1827-01_2_1_jp2%2Fsim_grahams-illustrated-magazine_1827-01_2_1_0032.jp2/pct:15.046917,10.030594,77.345845,81.293706/,600/0/default.jpg"/>
 </td>